-I don’t know why, but installing Android x86 6.0 on VMWare ESXi is not quite simple as it should be.
+I don’t know why, but installing Android x86 6.0 and 7.0 on VMWare ESXi is not quite simple as it should be.

 The short story

 1) Correctly make bootable disk

 3) Modify GRUB with “nomodeset xforcevesa” parameters to boot android